BrunoBonacci/mulog/README.md

 {:mulog/trace-id #mulog/flake "4VTBeu2scrIEMle9us8StnmvRrj9ThWP", :mulog/timestamp 1587500402972, :mulog/event-name :your-ns/hello, :mulog/namespace "your-ns", :to "New World!"}
 ```

-Here some example of events you might want to log.
+Here are some example of events you might want to log.

 ``` clojure
 ;; The general form is